-➤ P2-EUST/C has been tested to support Windows and Linux operating systems.
-Support for Mac and Sun servers is planned for an upcoming release.

-➤ Releases 4.2 and 4.3 are not compatible with the Paragon II System Controller (P2SC).
+- (1) P2-EUST/C supports Windows, Linux, Mac, and Sun operating systems, but its integrated card reader supports Windows and Linux operating systems only.
+Support for Mac and Sun servers is planned for an upcoming release. - (2) Paragon II releases 4.2 and 4.3 are not compatible with the Paragon II System Controller (P2SC).
 They are considered "standalone" releases and are not supported for installation in a Raritan PCCI environment.
 As of release 4.3.1, Paragon II returned to compatibility with P2SC.
 Existing Paragon II System Controller customers may upgrade their Paragon II components to 4.3.1 or higher to benefit from recently added features and maintenance fixes.
 Please see the Paragon II 4.3.1 release notes for minimum firmware levels.